Generic selectors

 • Year opened: 2005

 The Nanjing Olympic Sports Centre Stadium was opened in 2005 for that year's National Games of China.
 It was then used nine years later as the main venue for the 2014 Summer Youth Olympics.
-Outside of track and field events, the stadium has been used for concerts and football, with the stadium playing previously being the home stadium Jiangsu Football Club.
+Outside of track and field events, the stadium has been used for concerts and football, with the stadium previously being the home stadium of Jiangsu Football Club.

 7) Shanxi Sports Centre Stadium